Faculty and Staff

 Ph.D., Media, Technology and Society, Northwestern University

-Evans’ research has been recognized for awards by the International Communication Association, published in the Journal of Global Hip Hop Studies, Journal for Media Literacy Education and has been covered by the Chicago Reader, Chicago Tribune, Rolling Out Magazine, Ebony Magazine and Chicago Crain’s Business.
+Evans’ research has been recognized for awards by the International Communication Association, published in the Journal of Global Hip Hop Studies, Journal for Media Literacy Education, International Journal of Communication and has been covered by the Chicago Reader, Chicago Tribune, Rolling Out Magazine, Ebony Magazine and Chicago Crain’s Business.

 As a media scholar, Evans has expertise in Hip-Hop pedagogy.
 Hip-Hop pedagogy refers to the applications of a teaching style and classroom strategies that enhance both the “critical-ness” and “cultural relevance” of schooling with a social justice perspective.
 Within this method, an ethos towards ingenuity is used to make students and teachers feel empowered by the schooling process in three distinct ways: social consciousness, the use of nontraditional texts in the classroom (e.g., songs, podcasts, social media threads, YouTube videos, etc.) and to have students to critique and question (“deconstruct”) the veracity of dominant texts.